-Spending levels required under the statute are 1.5 percent of gross revenue for electric investor-owned utilities and 0.5 percent for gas investor-owned utilities.
-Required spending levels were determined by using 1991 gross revenues for each utility.
+Definition: Spending levels required under the statute are 1.5 percent of gross revenue for electric investor-owned utilities, except for NSP which is required to spend 2.0%, and 0.5 percent for gas investor-owned utilities.
+For 1992-1995, required spending levels were determined by using 1991 gross revenues for each utility.
 Actual spending for 1991 was used as a baseline.
 The difference between the baseline and the 1995 target was determined in proportionate increments per year in order to reach the required spending goal.
+For 1996-1998, the utilities' most recent available gross revenues were used to calculate required spending levels.

-The CIP statute specifically states that the Commissioner of the Department of Public Service must insure that investor-owned utilities meet certain spending levels by the end of 1995.
-To do so, the Commissioner, along with Department staff, review each utility's CIP biennial filing, monitor their compliance and if necessary, direct them to improve their performance.
+Rationale: The CIP statute specifically states that the Commissioner of the Department of Public Service must insure that investor-owned utilities meet certain spending levels by the end of 1995.
+To do so, the Commissioner, along with Department staff, review each utility's CIP biennial filing, monitor their compliance and, if necessary, direct them to improve their performance.

 This measure directly demonstrates whether the Commissioner has followed the law in meeting the objective stated above.
-Additionally, the Commissioner reviews biennial filings for balance in meeting the needs of its customers, the ability of the utility to implement the projects proposed, and the ability of the program to be implemented in a cost-effective manner.
+Additionally, the Commissioner reviews biennial filings for balance in meeting the needs of its customers, the ability of the utility to implement the projects proposed, and probably most importantly, the ability of the program to be implemented in a cost-effective manner.